matheusneder/gemnsis/README.md

 ## Uncaught exceptions/errors handling

-If an unforeseen error happens, nukr will generate an identifier (uuid), log the error/exception linked to it and expose the generated id on response in order to provide a chance to track the error for a specific request, on logs.
+If an unforeseen error happens, gemnsis will generate an identifier (uuid), log the error/exception linked to it and expose the generated id on response in order to provide a chance to track the error for a specific request, on logs.

 Response status code will be 500 (internal server error).
 Response model is: